SPT-Mod-Dev/SPT-Mod-Dev/README.md

         - 'Fire Concentration' is now only available with 'Superior Firepower'
         - 'Fire Concentration'
             - Added recon buffs from 'Flying Batteries'
-            - Added organisation and combat with reduction buffs form 'Flying Batteries'
+            - Added organisation and combat with reduction buffs from 'Flying Batteries'
                 - The width reductions are now working
     - Armor
         - Removed the following subdoctrines